Kafka CDC SQL Server: A Detailed Guide

-In this post, you will learn how to leverage Apache Kafka to continuously stream DML and DDL events that are committed to your SQL Server tables in real-time so that they can be easily consumed by other applications and services.
+In this blog, you will learn how to leverage Apache Kafka to continuously stream DML and DDL events that are committed to your SQL Server tables in real-time so that other applications and services can easily consume them.
+By the end of this blog, you can seamlessly set up the Kafka CDC SQL Server connection setup.

 Prerequisites